 Senna obtusifolia has a mixed mating system and does not require pollinators for viable seed set.
 However, pollinators are likely important for the longevity of S. obtusifolia populations because significantly more seeds were set when pollen supply was supplemented or when it was exposed to natural pollinators compared to the pollinator exclusion treatments.
 Viable seeds were produced when the flowers were self-pollinated.
 Seed set data from the selfing treatment demonstrated a shift towards increase selfing in the invasive range compared to the native range.
 This may contribute to S. obtusifolia’s success as an invader because it does not need pollen from a different plant to reproduce.
 This result provides general support for the reproductive assurance hypothesis which predicts that self-pollinating populations are superior colonizers of mate and pollinator scarce environments (Darwin, 1876; Baker, 1955) .
 Enantiostylous discussion could fit well here.

-there was no apparent shift in the mating system between the ranges.
+.
 It is also interesting that the patterns from the seed set data in the emasculate open treatment differed between the two ranges.
 In the native range, the emasculate open treatment set the same number of seed per pod because those exposed to natural pollinators and those that were hand pollinated; while in the invasive range, pods in the emasculate open treatment set very few viable seeds which was on par with the treatments where pollen was excluded from the flowers.
 This suggests that natural pollinators are attracted to and visiting the emasculated flowers in the native range and not in the invasive range.
 This may be a result of fewer pollinators overall in the invasive range, or a different behaviour between pollinators in the ranges??
 Does competition = individuals visiting damaged flowers???
 To read.
 And build discussion from there

 Further, other hand pollination experiments have shown that 73% (eight of the eleven Senna and Cassia studies which we have data for) can set seed from self-pollen.
 However, none of these studied Senna or Cassia species have set viable seed in the absence of a pollinator (natural or artificial pollination).
 Yet, cytogenetic and molecular analyses have shown that some Cassia and Senna species have a high proportion of asexual offspring and can reproduce by apomixis (Randall 1970; Resende et al. 2014; Holamn and Playford 200; Delnevo et al. 2024).
 Our study is the first to our knowledge that has provided field evidence for likely viable seed set when pollinators were excluded from flowers in this genus.